Ulcerative colitis (UC) is a medical condition that causes inflammation and ulceration in the lining of the large intestine.

 - Rectal bleeding

-Although the exact causes of Ulcerative Colitis are not known, there are many theories and heredity is also an indicator.
-If a member of your family suffers from Ulcerative Colitis, you are more likely to get it.
-While anyone at any age can contract ulcerative colitis, it is more common for people under age 30 to be diagnosed with it.
-It may also affect men more than women and affect Ashkenazi Jews more than non-Jews.
-Symptoms suggestive of Ulcerative Colitis require a complete diagnostic evaluation by your gastroenterologist.
+Although the exact causes of Ulcerative Colitis are not known, numerous theories exist, and heredity is also an indicator.
+If a member of your family has Ulcerative Colitis, you are more likely to get it.

 Diagnosing Ulcerative Colitis

 Symptoms suggestive of Ulcerative Colitis require a complete diagnostic evaluation.
 Blood tests and stool samples are part of the evaluation.
-A colonoscopy will need to be performed in order to full visualize the entirety of the colon and obtain biopsies for a diagnosis of ulcerative colitis.
-Our ulcerative colitis specialists must first rule out a number of other diseases such as ischemic colitis, irritable bowel syndrome, Crohn’s disease, and colon cancer and others that can present with similar symptoms.
-You should see your gastroenterologist to establish a diagnosis and formulate your treatment plan.
+We will need to perform a colonoscopy to fully visualize the entirety of the colon and obtain biopsies to diagnose ulcerative colitis.

 Treatments for Ulcerative Colitis